sarbal/BINF_tut/lessons/lesson3.md

 }
 ```

-- can also only have a sole `if` statement
+- Can also only have a sole `if` statement
 ```
 ID = "Sara"
 if( ID == "Sara" )